 Will PLA stick to TPU?

-PLA will bond with TPU without without too many issues, but the bond won’t be too strong, which is why PLA is often used as a support material for TPU prints since it’s quite easy to remove.
+PLA will bond with TPU without too many issues, but the bond won’t be too strong, which is why PLA is often used as a support material for TPU prints since it’s quite easy to remove.
 However, for mechanically intensive purposes, PLA won’t create a strong enough bond with TPU.

 Tip: While printing TPU set retraction to zero to avoid clogging.